Source: British Library MS Royal 2B VII f.73v. © British Library Board

 |CO2 equivalent compensated (kg)

 Which wine culture do we want?

 The demand for so-called low-intervention wines is rapidly growing.
-This is in many ways a commendable development, but in our enthusiasm for all things natural we tend to forget that wine is not only a gift of the sun, the sky, and the earth; it is also shaped and given meaning by culture.
-Every wine is the outcome of human interests that informed human decisions to act or not to act in the grape-growing and wine-making process.
-The term ‘natural wine’ is therefore something of an oxymoron, albeit a useful one, as all wine is an expression of human values concerning wine’s desirable and undesirable characteristics, and is thus a cultural product or, to put it in more obviously positive terms, a work of art.
-Furthermore, wine culture is more than its liquid artefact; it is also the sum of human actions and interactions connected with the wine, from the creation of the vineyard over the wine’s production, marketing, and consumption to the final disposal of its packaging.
+This is in many ways a commendable development, but in our enthusiasm for all things natural we tend to forget that wine is not only a gift of the sun, the sky, and the earth, but is also shaped and given meaning by culture.
+Every wine begins with human interests that then inform human decisions to act or not to act in the grape-growing, wine-making, and wine-aging process.
+The term ‘natural wine’ is therefore something of an oxymoron, albeit a useful one, as all wine is at least in part an expression of human values concerning wine’s desirable and undesirable characteristics.
+It is thus a cultural product or, to put it in more obviously positive terms, a work of art.
+Furthermore, wine culture is more than its liquid artefact – it is also the sum of human actions and interactions connected with the wine, from the creation of the vineyard over the wine’s production, marketing, and consumption to the final disposal of its packaging.